NethServer/docs/administrator-manual/en/firewall.rst

 .. note:: Rule's order is very important.
 The system always applies the first rule that matches.

-A rule consists of four main parts:
+A rule consists of five main parts:

 * Action
 * Source